-Europe is home to hundreds of languages, including some, such as Russian, which have the most number of speakers in the world.
+Europe is home to hundreds of languages, including some, such as Russian or English, which have the greatest number of speakers in the world.

 Five of these languages have over 50 million native speakers in Europe: French, Italian, German, English and Russian.